microsoft/maro/docs/source/key_components/rl_toolkit.rst

   process.
 The learner process executes training cycles that alternate between data collection and policy updates.
 * Rollout manager, which is responsible for collecting simulation data, in local or distributed fashion.
-* Training manager, which manages a set of policies and controls their updates.
+* Policy manager, which manages a set of policies and controls their updates.
 The policy instances may reside with the manager or be distributed amongst a set of processes or remote nodes for parallelized training.